alphons/bootsector-linux-loader/README.md

 !! initramfs only !!

+The generated .vmdk file is only used in a VMWare environment, but not needed when in Qemu or other VM application.

 ### Prereq NASM

 Get a version of [NASM](https://www.nasm.us/) at the official site, or maybe it is installed on your unix system already.